Issues

 Advocacy & Activism

-– The extent to which groups and organizations can engage in advocacy activities depends on their status within the voluntary sector.
-Regulations on charitable organizations and implications for non-charitable organizations, including queer ones, impact on the activism of both.
+The extent to which groups and organizations can engage in advocacy activities depends on their status within the voluntary sector.
+Regulations on charitable organizations have implications for non-charitable organizations, including queer ones, and impact on the activism

 Arts & Culture

-- To urge continued and strengthened support for the arts and culture sectors, with particular emphasis on the development of queer culture, and its appreciation rather than it being targeted for censorship or prosecution.
+To urge continued and strengthened support for the arts and culture sectors with particular emphasis on the development of queer cultures and its appreciation.
+Resisting censorship in the arts.

-- Rethinking and questioning capitalism and the increasingly powerful role of corporations in society and determining means by which capitalism and corporations can function in more socially responsible ways.
+Rethinking and questioning capitalism and the increasingly powerful role of corporations in society and determining means by which capitalism and corporations can function in more socially responsible ways.
+Lend support to alternative economic systems, such as anti-capitalist movements and socially embedded markets that privilege people over profits.

 Censorship